powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 - `TargetQ` The reactive power `Q` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign. `0.0` if both profiles are not defined.
 - `EnergySource` Fixed to `OTHER`.

-As in the `equivalentInjection` a set of reactive power limits is defined (`MinMaxReactiveLimits` or `ReactiveCapabilityCurve`) by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve recorded in the in the `ReactiveCapabilityCurve` property.
+As in the `equivalentInjection` a set of reactive power limits is defined (`MinMaxReactiveLimits` or `ReactiveCapabilityCurve`) by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve recorded in the `ReactiveCapabilityCurve` property.

-The rest of the `regulatingControl` attributes are assigned at the end of the conversion process as the control could be remote and the `regulatingTerminal` could not be defined at this step.
+The rest of the `regulatingControl` attributes are assigned at the end of the conversion process as the control could be remote and the `regulatingTerminal` could not be defined at the current step.
 The control attributes are:
 - `RegulatingTerminal` It is copied from the terminal associated to the `Terminal` property of the `regulatingControl`.
 If is not valid then the terminal associated to the created generator is used by forcing the control to local.
 - `TargetV` The `TargetValue` property of the `regulatingControl` is copied if it is not zero or not `NaN`.
 Otherwise the nominal voltage of the associated voltage level is copied.
 - `VoltageRegulatorOn` To be `true` both properties, the `enabled` of the `regulatingControl` and the `controlEnabled` of the `externalNetworkInjection` must be `true`.